 In the past few weeks there has been a lot of interest on the breast as different organizations advance various initiatives to help reduce risk of Breast Cancer in Ghana.
 These activities attracted a lot of attention and have been very successful in raising awareness about this disease.
+Some believe having your partner play with your breast can help prevent breast cancer, is this really true?

 The reasons for the poor survival rates among Ghanaian women may be difficult to accurately tease out however these are few that have been suggested;